-When bike or ski accidents occur, the head is most likely to hit the ground at an angle.
+When you fall, the head is most likely to hit the ground at an angle.
 At the moment of impact, the tangential force can make the head rotate more or less depending on the impacting object/surface.
 Unfortunately, standard helmet tests do not mimic reality.
 Instead, helmets are dropped vertically into a horizontal surface, resulting in linear motion of the helmet and head.

 Impacts from rotational motion

 Depending on the severity and site of an impact, the factors and forces that can lead to brain damage are complex.
 But we do know that where a linear motion of the head can cause a skull fracture or contusion, rotational motion can also cause injuries like concussion, Subdural hematoma or diffuse axonal injury.

 Of all the different types of brain injuries, the most common is concussion.
 But from a simple, albeit painful headache to the extremes of irreparable brain damage, concussion covers a lot of ground.
 In the US specifically, there are a large number of ongoing research projects trying to understand how repetitive concussions could lead to long-term consequences.